code-distortion/adapt/README.md

 ### TL-DR - Quick-Start

-- Step 1 - Replace the `RefreshDatabase`, `DatabaseTransactions` and `DatabaseMigrations` traits in your test classes with `LaravelAdapt`.
+- Step 1 - Replace the `RefreshDatabase`, `DatabaseTransactions` and `DatabaseMigrations` traits in your test classes with `AdaptDatabase`.

 - Step 2 - Run your tests like normal: